ENCCS/vasp-best-practices/content/tools.md

   ```
  ````

-### VASPKIT
+### vaspkit

-[VASPKIT](https://vaspkit.com/) is a tool for both pre- and post-processing of VASP calculations for a wide range of material properties.
+[vaspkit](https://vaspkit.com/) is a tool for both pre- and post-processing of VASP calculations for a wide range of material properties.
 Here, we apply the free to use version of it.

  ````{tabs}
   ```{group-tab} Tetralith